Chapter 3 : Year 1: Hermione's parents

 She looked up at him, tears streaming slowly down her cheeks, and smiled.

 “Ron?” she said.
 “I love you.”

 It was nothing like how he’d imagined it.
-He had pictured nicer surroundings than the sidewalk in a pretty shabby part of Sidney.
+He had pictured nicer surroundings than the sidewalk in a pretty shabby part of Sydney.
 He sure hadn’t pictured her crying.
 And he hadn’t been able to imagine how it would feel when the words left her lips.
 It was as if every feeling he had felt up until that moment had only scratched the surface of his heart, never coming close to reaching its core.
 This time he felt with every inch of his body, all the way into its centre and out in every corner, every nook.
 There are two kinds of strong feelings.
 There is the kind that takes you by storm all at once, causing you to almost lose your footing.
 But it was not that kind of thing Ron felt for Hermione.
-It was the kind of feeling that creeps up on you without you really noticing, and its tiny, thin threads make their way into the very core of your heart, where they tangle up and create such a mess that you just know they will never untangle.
+No, it was the kind of feeling that creeps up on you without you really noticing, and its tiny, thin threads make their way into the very core of your heart, where they tangle up and create such a mess that you just know they will never untangle.
 Not that you would want them to.
 Ron didn’t want them to – he gladly allowed the feeling to grip him and fill him up completely.

 “I love you too, Hermione.
 Let’s go find your parents, shall we?”